ettoremiglioranza1012/DRCS/README.md

 - **meteo_data_loader/**: A lightweight component for loading official weather forecast data into the system.
 Includes a Dockerfile and requirements.

-- **nlp_microservice/**: Provides natural language processing capabilities for classifying and extracting signals from social media posts.
+- **nlp_microservice/**: Provides natural language processing capabilities for classifying and extracting signals from social media posts using TF-IDF vectorization.
 Includes data templates and a lightweight Flask/FastAPI service.

 - **setup_minio/**: Includes scripts to initialize and configure MinIO buckets used as the storage backend for the Data Lakehouse (bronze, silver, gold layers).